-Updated for the 2018 tax year.
+Updated for the 2018 tax year

-- At least 18 years old on December 31, 2018;
+- You were 18 years of age or older on December 31, 2019; and

-What counts as household income
+What counts as household income?

 How much can individuals and families get back from the Homestead Credit?